-The over 1,000 mile Ice Age Trail goes through all of the Kettle Moraine State Forest, so I planned to hike a stretch of this scenic trail.
+The over 1,000 mile Ice Age Trail goes through all of the Kettle Moraine State Forests, so I planned to hike a stretch of this scenic trail.
 There are other shorter trails in the park, but none that one can backpack on.

 Wisconsin Ice Age Trail backpacking to Butler Lake

 The first stretch of the Ice Age Trail took me through a series of scenic Kettle Lakes culminating at Butler Lake.
-The glacial features are on full display throughout this stretch of trails.
+The glacial features are on full display throughout this stretch of trail.
 I climbed up and down moraines into kettles and over kames and onto eskers all within a couple of miles.

 Eskers are the remnants of glacial meltwater that left gravel and sediment in a ridge-like fashion.
 They are basically glacial rivers and are a hiker’s dream as they are relatively flat and smooth.
-I am so used to hiking the rugged Appalachian Mountains, so flat trails with few rocks and other obstacles is a welcome respite.
+I am so used to hiking the rugged Appalachian Mountains, so flat trails with few rocks and other obstacles are a welcome respite.

 Butler Lake out to the open prairie

 Immediately after Butler Lake, the trail entered a marshy area that opened up into a prairie.
 Although Kettle Moraine State Forest is a forest, there are many areas in all the units where the topography is a combination of prairie, hardwood, and pine forest.
 I love the views of the prairie with interspersed pine trees throughout.